bitrise-io/devcenter/_articles/en/team-management/teams-plan-faq.md

 ## How do I get credits?

 You get 500 credits for the trial.
-If you run out, we’ll contact you to get your feedback.
-You can have a short call with our researcher for 300 credits, or answer a few questions in a survey for 100 credits.
-If you run out of credits again after giving feedback, please contact our [Customer Success team](https://support.bitrise.io/requests/new), and we’ll be more than happy to help you out.
+Once you run out, your trial ends.

+On the full Teams plan, you get a certain amount of credits each month, depending on your credit tier.
+If you need more credits, you need to upgrade to a higher credit tier.
+To do so:

+1. Go to the [**Account settings**](https://app.bitrise.io/me/profile#/overview) page.
+2. Click **Switch profile.**
+3. Select the Teams account.
+This will take you to the overview page where you can see your available credits.
+4. Click the **Change credit tier** button.
+5. Choose the new credit tier.
+6. Click **Checkout**.

+After that, you'll need to provide payment details.
+Once the first payment is authorized, your new subscription starts immediately.
+If you had some unused credits from the previous subscription, don't worry: these roll over and you can use them in the first month of the new subscription!

 ## How do I use my credits?

 Just trigger a build!
-Each build will use a certain amount of credits per minute, depending on the type of stack you use.
+Each build will use a certain amount of credits per minute, depending on the [type of stack](/team-management/teams-account-faq/#do-the-different-machine-types-have-different-credit-costs) you use.

 ## Will a build be aborted if I run out of credits?